Visibility Extension via Reflection: Introduction

-The visibility of a query point can be extended considerably if some of the edges of $\P$ are made to reflect the visibility rays incident on them.
-Visibility with such reflecting-edges subject to different types of reflections has been studied earlier~\cite{5}.
-There are two types of reflections for the edges: \begin{enumerate} \item \emph{Specular-reflection} which is the mirror-like reflection of light from a surface.
-In specular reflection, a single incoming direction is reflected into a single outgoing direction.
-The direction in which light is reflected is defined by the law-of-reflection.
-Since we are working in the plane, this law states that the angle of incidence and the angle of reflection of the visibility rays with the normal through the polygonal edge are the same. \item \emph{Diffuse-reflection} that is to reflect light with all possible angles from a given surface.
-In this type of reflection, we assume that a reflecting-edge can only make a half-plane reflected-visible to a viewer.
-This half-plane contains the viewer too.
-We consider this half-plane as the front side of the reflecting-edge.
-The reflecting-edge receives rays of light on this half-plane, so the viewer stands on this side too.
-In other words, the diffuse case is where the angle between the incident and reflected ray may assume all possible values between $0$ and $\pi$. \end{enumerate}
+If some of the edges of $\P$ are made into mirrors, then $\VP(q)$ may enlarge.
+Klee first introduced visibility in the presence of mirrors in 1969~\cite{3}.
+He asked whether every polygon whose edges are all mirrors is illuminable from every interior point.
+In 1995 Tokarsky constructed an all-mirror polygon inside which there exists a dark point~\cite{4}.
+Visibility with reflecting edges subject to different types of reflections has been studied earlier~\cite{5}: (1) \emph{Specular-reflection}: in which the direction light is reflected is defined by the law-of-reflection.
+Since we are working in the plane, this law states that the angle of incidence and the angle of reflection of the visibility rays with the normal through the polygonal edge are the same.
+(2) \emph{Diffuse-reflection}: that is to reflect light with all possible angles from a given surface.
+The diffuse case is where the angle between the incident and reflected ray may assume all possible values between $0$ and $\pi$.

-We may count on a single reflection or multiple reflections per visibility ray in each type of reflection.
 Some papers have specified the maximum number of allowed reflections via mirrors in between \cite{ad}.
-In multiple reflections, we restrict the path of a ray coming from the viewer to turn at the polygon boundary more than one time.
-We denote the allowed number of reflections by $r$.
+In multiple reflections, we restrict the path of a ray coming from the viewer to turn at polygon boundaries at most $r$ times.
 Each time this ray will reflect based on the type of reflection specified in a problem (specular or diffuse).

-Every edge of $\P$ every edge can potentially become a reflector.
-We can assume that all edges are reflecting-edges.
-However, the viewer can only see some edges of $\P$.
-When we talk about an edge, and we want to consider it as a reflector, we call it a \emph{reflecting-edge} (or a \emph{mirror-edge} considering specular reflections).
-Each edge has the potential of getting converted into a reflecting-edge in a final solution of a visibility extension problem (we use the words ``reflecting-edge" and ``reflected" in general, but the word ``mirror" is used only when we deal with specular reflections).
+Every edge of $\P$ can potentially become a reflector.
+However, the viewer may only see some edges of $\P$.
+When we talk about an edge, and we want to consider it as a reflector, we call it a \emph{reflecting edge} (or a \emph{mirror-edge} considering specular reflections).
+Each edge has the potential of getting converted into a reflecting edge in a final solution of a visibility extension problem (we use the words ``reflecting edge" and ``reflected" in general, but the word ``mirror" is used only when we deal with specular reflections).